renatoathaydes/actors/README.md

 This can be hard to understand if you're not aware of how this all works, but hopefully now that you've seen it, if it ever happens to you, you'll be able to fix it without too much stress!

+To send an Actor to another Actor is not possible directly, but you can send its `toSendable()` function.

+> See the [inter_actor_test](test/inter_actor_test.dart) test for an example where an Actor's sender function
+> is given to another Actor via its constructor.

+This enables a common pattern where many actors are given a reference to another actor which can aggregate their results in one place.

 ## ActorGroup